-One really cool feature that was released in VMware Horizon View 7.7, was the ability to install the Horizon Agent on to a Physical PC or Physical Workstation and use the Blast Extreme protocol.
+One really cool feature that was released in VMware Horizon View 7.7 (and Horizon 8), is the ability to install the Horizon Agent on to a Physical PC or Physical Workstation and use the Blast Extreme protocol.
 It even supports 3D Acceleration via a GPU and the direct-connect plugin (so you don’t need to have/use a View Connection Server)!

 As a system admin, I see value in having some Physical PCs managed by the View connection server.
 Also, if you have the licensing, this will allow you to set this up as a remote access solution for your business and employees.

 I’ll be detailing some information about doing this, what’s required, what works, and what doesn’t below…

 From the “What’s new in Horizon 7.7” doc at https://blogs.vmware.com/euc/2018/12/whats-new-horizon-7-7.html